Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: CONCLUSION AND FUTURE WORK

 Our analysis shows that, although we are unlikely to observe overlapping signals within the lifetime of current detectors, we should expect such events to occur in observations in LIGO-Voyager.
 This is most likely to occur in the case of BNS+BBH overlaps.
 However, we do not expect these events to produce significant bias due to the significant differences in their frequency evolution.
 Unless the merger times are within $\sim0.1$ seconds of each other; the sampler will recover a largely unbiased signal.
 This signal should be one which best fits the given mass prior.
+Further analysis should be performed to confirm this.

 We find that overlapping signals will be present in small numbers by the end of the second generation with LIGO-Voyager.
 We also find that third generation detectors, such as Einstein Telescope, will be so sensitive that they are unlikely to ever observe signals that do not overlap with multiple other signals.
 However, due to the requirement of close merger times and high relative SNR, many signals should remain recoverable to a reasonable approximation.